 Band-Aids, antiseptic fever medication, and allergy medication are included in the basic first aid kit.

-Products for feminine hygiene (pads, tampons, and menstruation cups)
+Products for feminine hygiene (pads, tampons, and menstrual cups)

 Wet wipes and travel tissues